Manan-Gandhi/Physio_at_door/README.md

 6.Click on new at side navbar.

-7.Give a database name as (website) hit on create button.
+7.Give a database name as (physioatdoor) hit on create button.

 8.After creating database name click on import.